caseyamcl/configula/UPGRADE.md

+# Upgrading from v3.x to v4.x

+Configula v4 introduces PHP8 support, and while there was an attempt to keep breaking changes to a minimum, there are a few to address:

+## Move custom logic from `ConfigValues::__construct()` into `ConfigValues::init()`

+If you sub-class `ConfigValues` and have custom logic in the `__construct()` method, you'll need to move that logic into the new `init()` method.
+The `ConfigValues::__construct()` is now declared final.

+## Refactor any classes that extend concrete `Loader` classes

+The `*Loader` classes are all final now, with the exception of `AbstractFileLoader`.
+If you extend any of them, you may need to refactor to use a composition-style rather than inheritance-style design pattern (e.g. decorator, etc.)

 # Upgrading from v2.x to v3.x

 Configula v3 is quite different from v2.
 But, you can replicate the behavior of Configula v2